YuJieWU99/gr-lora_sdr/README.md

 		cd path/to/build/folder
 		```

-	- Run the code below to test all the blocks (except for modulate, frame_sync, header_decoder and crc_verify), LoRa transmitter as well as receiver.
+	- Run the code below to test all the blocks (except for modulate, frame_sync, header_decoder and crc_verify), LoRa transmitter as well as receiver
 		- with log
 			```sh
 			ctest -VV